zarekxu/QuadraLib/README.md

 # QuadraLib

-QuadraLib is an easy-to-use, Pytorch library for providing implementations of multiple state-of-the-art Quadratic Deep Neuron Networks (QDNNs).
-It aims to offer an identical playground for QDNNs so that machine learning researchers can readily compare and analyze a new idea in multiple learning tasks, such as image classification, image generation, and object detection.
+QuadraLib is an easy-to-use, Pytorch-based library for experimenting with multiple state-of-the-art Quadratic Deep Neuron Networks (QDNNs).
+It aims to offer a consistent programming environment for experimenting various QDNN models so that machine learning researchers can readily explore, compare, and analyze those QDNNs models.
+Most importantly, QuadraLib offers a convenient library for researchers to try new ideas related to QDNNs to solve problems beyond what have been done in existing literature, such as image classification, image generation, and object detection.

 <p align="center">